maxschommer/ExercisesInC/reading_questions/thinkos.md

 1) The Georgian alphabet has 33 letters.
 How many bit are needed to specify a letter?

-The nearest power of two that contains 33 unique values is 64.
+##The nearest power of two that contains 33 unique values is 64.
 Log base 2 of 64 is 6, so that means that 6 bits of information are needed in order to specify a letter.

 2) In the UTF-16 character encoding, the binary representation of a character can take up to 32 bits.
 Ignoring the details of the encoding scheme, how many different characters can be represented?

-2^32 = 4294967296.
+##2^32 = 4294967296.
 That is how many unique characters a 32 bit number can represent.

 3) What is the difference between "memory" and "storage" as defined in Think OS?

-Memory is Random Access Memory, and storage is hard drive memory which means it's persistant.
+##Memory is Random Access Memory, and storage is hard drive memory which means it's persistant.
 Persistant data will remain on the computer after it is shut down, and is much more permanant than RAM.

 4) What is the difference between a GiB and a GB?
 What is the percentage difference in their sizes?

-One GiB is 2^30 bits.
+##One GiB is 2^30 bits.
 One GB is 10^9 bits.
 The difference is that 1 GiB = 1.074 GB.
 The difference is 7.4% in their size.

 5) How does the virtual memory system help isolate processes from each other?

-Each process is only capable of writing to addresses in their virtual address space.
+##Each process is only capable of writing to addresses in their virtual address space.
 Since each process has its own address space, then that means that it is not physically possible for one process to write in another processes memory, even if it called the same memory address.
 This is because the MMU translates each processes virtual space to a physical space.

 6) Why do you think the stack and the heap are usually located at opposite ends of the address space?

-You want to be albe to grow both the stack and the heap during the program execution.
+##You want to be albe to grow both the stack and the heap during the program execution.
 One way to do this is to put them on opposite ends of the address space and have them grow towards the center.
 This leaves plenty of room for each to grow, since the virtual address space is large.

 7) What Python data structure would you use to represent a sparse array?

-A dictionary, because it hashes a key and associates it with a value.
+##A dictionary, because it hashes a key and associates it with a value.
 You can put anything in the key location, so if you have a sparse array with large distances between keys, a dictionary doesn't care in terms of look up time and memory allocation.

 8) What is a context switch?

+##A context switch is when the mmu unloads one process from executing and loads another to begin execution.

 In this directory, you should find a subdirectory named `aspace` that contains `aspace.c`.
 Run it on your computer and compare your results to mine.

+##When I ran it, I got this:

+##Address of main is 0x563688eec700
+##Address of global is 0x5636890ed03c
+##Address of local is 0x7ffe3d990eb4
+##Address of p is 0x56368a714010

+##All of the addresses are much larger than when you ran it.

 1) Add a second call to `malloc` and check whether the heap on your system grows up (toward larger addresses).

+##My heap grows up.
+##Address of p is 0x55f2ac856010
+##Address of d is 0x55f2ac8560a0

 2) Add a function that prints the address of a local variable, and check whether the stack grows down.

+##Address of local is 0x7ffe02a8ffac
+##Address of local2 is 0x7ffe02a8ff8c

+##8 is less than a, so the stack grows down.

 3) Choose a random number between 1 and 32, and allocate two chunks with that size.
 How much space is there between them?
 Hint: Google knows how to subtract hexadecimal numbers.

+##Address of chunk1 is 0x55e4c997f130
+##Address of chunk2 is 0x55e4c997f150

+##Difference is 32 between the memory addresses.

 ## Chapter 4